Sautéed Brussels Sprouts

 Brussels sprouts are a quick and easy side dish for slow cooker pork loin with balsamic glaze or baked chicken cordon bleu.
 Air fryer pork chops or air fryer chicken thighs are healthy and fast.
 Try them with sautéed pork tenderloin with apples and onions.

 This is a matter of personal preference, I’d say.
 Each method produces really delicious Brussels sprouts that are nicely browned and tender with crisp edges.
 If you don’t want to turn your oven on, try pan frying the sprouts.
 If you already have the oven on, roast the sprouts.
 Both ways are “better”!
+And by the way, be sure to try grilled Brussels sprouts, too!

 This gets back to the question of high smoke point.
 A good sauté is usually done over high heat so you can get a nice sear.
 Butter, which does not have a high smoke point, tends to smoke and spatter over high heat.
 Oil is a much better choice for sautéing.